gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

 The only difference in the setup between this test and the last one, is the call to `StirpeMock.prepare_error`.
-This tells the mock API server that we'd like our attempt to create a new customer with a new card to genearte an error as if the card was declined.
-From there, it's just matter of testing that a `stripe_customer_id` isn't saved on the user record, and that the view shows the flash message we'd expect.
+This tells the mock API server that we'd like our attempt to create a new customer with a new card to generate an error as if the card was declined.
+From there, we can verify that a `stripe_customer_id` isn't saved on the user record, and that the view shows the flash message we'd expect.

 By extension, this also tests that our `with_stripe_error_handling` method does what we'd expect, and that our `Nutmeg::Stripe::Response` class can be properly interrogated for the cause of the error.
 Again, without us needing to stub out any of the details of the actual code.